josephyoung/Tutorial-Intro-to-React-plus-extra-Improvements/README.md

 1. When someone wins, highlight the three squares that caused the win.
 1. When no one wins, display a message about the result being a draw.

+- Feb, 11, 2019
+  change to 15 * 15 grid, five-in-a-row to win.
+  Modified css, background and colors of the squares.
 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).